Smoking in Turkey: Prevalence

-In 2016, 24% of the Turkish population said they smoked.
-Turkey was ranked the 10th country with the most smokers in the world.
+Tobacco

+Tobacco is grown and cigarette factories use 11% local tobacco as of 2023.
+Traditionally oriental tobacco was grown but nowadays cig manufacturers prefer Virginia, which requires irrigation.
+Smoking in Turkey is a major cause of poor health in Turkey: about a quarter of adults smoke every day.
+Often locally grown tobacco is rolled illegally to avoid tax.
+Rolling machines can easily be bought.
+Also there is illegal waterpipe tobacco.

+Manufacture and import of ecigs (which are less dangerous) is banned, so only the combustible cigs with deadly smoke are made and sold legally.
+However in 2024 ecigs were widely available from tobacco shops and online.

 Illicit Tobacco

 Turkey suffers from a severe and growing incidence of illicit tobacco consumption, spanning contraband and counterfeit tobacco products.
 In 2013 the estimated scale of illicit tobacco traffic in Turkey rose to 16.2 billion cigarettes per year.

 According to the World Health Organization this problem is exacerbated by weak governance and a lack of high-level commitment to investigate and prosecute these crimes, ineffective customs and border controls, as well as complicity from within the tobacco industry, notably from the producers of precursor materials used in the manufacture of cigarettes.
 While the overall consumption of tobacco in Turkey has declined over the last thirty years, the price of cigarettes rose 4.17% annually between 1970 and 2006, driven in large part by successive layers of VAT and excise taxation.

 The impact on street price for legitimate (taxed) products creates a lucrative market for illicit cigarettes that do not pay taxes and thus realize that margin as additional profit.
 Turkish security officials estimate the annual loss in tax revenue from illicit tobacco at around $9.5 billion.
 Counterfeit cigarettes are primarily purchased by younger and lower-income smokers, further exacerbating the health hazards universally acknowledged to be even worse than those associated with commercial tobacco products.

-According to the European Parliament budget control committee, an estimated 40 percent of smuggled cigarettes sold in Turkey are produced in Bulgaria by the Bulgartabac company.
-These cigarettes are shipped first to Iraq, then smuggled into Turkey across the southeastern border.
-Methods of transit lean heavily on the exploitation of children in war-torn Syria.

-Effect of laws
+In 2020 in Iraq cigarettes were among the cheapest in the world.
+Cigarettes are smuggled from Iran into Van Province.

+Vapes allowed to be imported carried by each passenger for personal use as of 2020 are: “One electronic device that a passenger is currently using“ and “cartridges or solutions up to 30 ml, or 10 disposable electronic cigarettes in total”.

+Public knowledge and opinion

+As of 2024 most medical students incorrectly think that ecigs are as or more harmful than combustibles: under 5% vape (most of these also smoke) but over 15% smoke.